Logic program proportions: Introduction

-The emphasis in this paper is different as we believe that {\em theory generation}\footnote{This is Sir Michael Atiyah's answer to the question of how he selects a problem to study: `I think that presupposes an answer.
-I don't think that's the way I work at all.
-Some people may sit back and say, `I want to solve this problem' and they sit down and say, `How do I solve this problem?'
-I don't.
-I just move around in the mathematical waters, thinking about things, being curious, interested, talking to people, stirring up ideas; things emerge and I follow them up.
-Or I see something which connects up with something else I know about, and I try to put them together and things develop.
-I have practically never started off with any idea of what I'm going to be doing or where it's going to go.
-I'm interested in mathematics; I talk, I learn, I discuss and then interesting questions simply emerge.
-I have never started off with a particular goal, except the goal of understanding mathematics.' (cf. \citeA{Gowers00})} is equally important to artificial intelligence---and may even be more important for artificial {\em general} intelligence than problem-solving---and deserves much more attention.
-In our framework, `theory generation' means the generation of novel programs in an `unknown' target domain via {\em analogical transfer}---realized by generalization and instantiation---from a `known' source domain.
-This approach is similar to ILP in that novel programs are derived from experience represented as knowledge bases consisting of `known' programs.
-However, it differs significantly from ILP on {\em how} novel programs are constructed from experience---while in ILP the construction is goal-oriented and thus guided by partial specifications in the form of given examples, in our setting programs are derived by analogy-making to similar programs (without the need for concrete examples).
-For instance, we may ask---by analogy to arithmetic---what it means to `multiply' two arbitrary lists (cf. \yref{exa:Nat_Plus_}) or to reverse `even' lists (cf. Examples \ref{exa:mb{Even}} and \ref{exa:Even_Rev}).
-Here, contrary to ILP, we do {\em not} expect a supervisor to provide the system with examples explaining list `multiplication' or `evenness' of lists, but instead we assume that there are arithmetic programs operating on numbers (i.e. numerals)---programs defining multiplication and evenness of numbers---which we can transfer to the list domain.
-For this, we introduce in \yref{sec:Proportions} analogical proportions between logic programs of the form `$P$ is to $Q$ what $R$ is to $S$', where we employ logic program forms (introduced in \yref{sec:Forms}) as proper generalizations of programs.
-To this end, we introduce in \yref{sec:Modularity} algebraic operations for syntactic program composition and concatenation and illustrate, by giving numerous examples, that similar programs have similar decompositions.
-Moreover, we show how composition gives rise to a qualitative notion of syntactic program similarity (cf. \yref{sec:Decomp}).
+In the framework presented in this paper, ``program generation'' means the construction of novel logic programs in an ``unknown'' target domain via {\em analogical transfer} --- realized by directed logic program proportions via generalization and instantiation --- from a ``known'' source domain.
+This approach is similar to ILP in that novel programs are derived from experience represented as knowledge bases consisting of ``known'' programs.
+However, it differs significantly from ILP on {\em how} novel programs are constructed from experience --- while in ILP the construction is goal-oriented and thus guided by partial specifications in the form of given examples, in our setting programs are derived by analogy-making to similar programs (without the need for concrete examples).
+For instance, we may ask --- by analogy to arithmetic --- what it means to ``multiply'' two arbitrary lists (cf. \prettyref{exa:Nat_Plus_List_PlusList}) or to reverse ``even'' lists (cf. Examples \ref{exa:mb{Even}} and \ref{exa:Nat_Even_Reverse_EvenReverse}).
+Here, contrary to ILP, we do {\em not} expect a supervisor to provide the system with examples explaining list ``multiplication'' or ``evenness'' of lists, but instead we assume that there are arithmetic programs operating on numbers (i.e. numerals) --- programs defining multiplication and evenness of numbers --- which we can transfer to the list domain.